About the Micro-Internship Programme

 Unfortunately, visiting students, MBA and EMBA students (Saïd Business School) are unable to apply.
 We encourage MBA and EMBA students to access the Saïd Business School Careers Service.

 No. Micro-Internships are voluntary learning and development opportunities and therefore unpaid.
-However, host employers must reimburse students with both local travel and lunch expenses on submission of receipts for any day the student physically attends their placement or is required to travel as part of the placement.
-If the micro-intern completes the placement remotely from home, the host will not be required to cover any part of their expenses.
+However, host employers must reimburse students with local travel (inclusive of bus journeys between Oxford and London) and lunch expenses on submission of receipts for any day the student attends the placement in person or is required to travel as part of the placement.
+If the placement is completed remotely from home, the host will not cover any expenses.

-Each term the Internship Office runs a workshop that covers what the Micro-Internship Programme is and what to include in your application.
+Each term the Internship Office runs a number of workshops.
+These workshops cover what the Micro-Internship Programme is, how to create a CV, what to include in your applications, employability skills and an introduction into the work place.
 These will be advertised each term on CareerConnect.

 Any further questions?